 In short, they believe that the feel-good solution (a.k.a. “rule of man”) supersedes Rule of Law.

 For the most part, today’s liberals are a case study in hypocrisy, the antithesis of the once noble Democrat Party, the party of Thomas Jefferson.

 Liberals speak of unity, but they incessantly foment disunity, appealing to the worst in human nature by dividing Americans into constituent dependencies.
 They speak of freedom of thought – except when your thought doesn’t comport with theirs.
 They assert First Amendment rights – except when it comes to religion or speech that doesn’t agree with theirs.
 They promote tolerance – except while practicing intolerance and seeking to silence dissenters.

 Liberals deride moral clarity because they can’t survive its scrutiny.
 They protest for the preservation of natural order while advocating homosexuality.
-They denounce capital punishment for the most heinous of criminals while ardently supporting the killing of the most helpless and innocent among us – the unborn, the infirm and the aged.
+They denounce capital punishment for the most heinous of criminals while ardently supporting the killing of the most helpless and innocent among us – babies before birth, the infirm and the aged.